 Dear Governor O’Malley,

+I am writing you in support of my friends.
+Although they cannot be legally married in their home state of Maryland, today I attended an intimate ceremony in which these two women pledged their lives to each other.
+I am pleased to be a part of their life together.
 My friends are among thousands of Marylanders who are waiting for their state to take action and provide legal status for their relationship.
 Despite the joy of their celebration today, they are still strangers under Maryland law.
 On this happy day, I ask you to work towards marriage equality for my friends.

 Sincerely yours,